-Do you have the right processes in place for communicating up down and sideways?
+Do you have the right processes in place for internal communications?
 Do your employees feel comfortable asking you for support when needed?
 Are you giving your employees the resources they need to perform their duties?
 Is there anything they feel is lacking from your management style?

 These forms of retention questions for employees are especially important during difficult times where you may not be physically present so that you avoid any potential employee burnout in remote workers.